SMS Marketing: Definition, Features, Benefits, and Best Practices

-Bulk SMS marketing, also known as mobile marketing, is an effective medium used by businesses to promote their products and services using the SMS technology or Short Messaging Service.
+Bulk SMS marketing, also known as mobile marketing, is an effective medium used by businesses to promote their products and services using SMS technology or Short Messaging Service.

 In India, Bulk SMS can be sent only by following a broad set of guidelines stipulated by network providers.

-With Bulk SMS, you can run promotional campaigns, competitions, send a notification to employees, promotions etc.
+With Bulk SMS, you can run promotional campaigns, competitions, send a notification to employees, promotions, etc.

-With an effective Bulk SMS marketing software, you can improve public relations, enhance customer education, and generate leads in the long run.
+With effective Bulk SMS marketing software, you can improve public relations, enhance customer education, and generate leads in the long run.